whatsthehubbub/chatengine/README.md

 * "statement" (required) what our bot says.
 This can be a string, a array of strings or a function (with context) that returns an array of strings.
 * "options" an array of things you can do.
 Each option contains a choice that the user can select (and then also say) and a consequence that is the next node we move to.
 * "input" replaces options and gives the user an input field.
 What the user types is stored in the context under name and we move then to consequence.
 * "sideeffect" a function that is executed at the start of the node.
-Mostly used to set stuff in the context.
+Mostly used to set stuff in the context to refer back to later.